DariuszLegizynski/SoccerTime/README.md

 # SoccerTime

-Reac-redux application to browse your favorite football leagues and teams.
+React-redux application to browse your favorite football leagues and teams.

 [SoccerTime]